ohansemmanuel/Understanding-Flexbox/8. Building a Music app Layout with Flexbox/readme.md

 ![Understanding Flexbox - building a music app](http://i.imgur.com/WTTAWO5.jpg)

-Let’s walk through a practical example and apply our newly acquired flex skills!
+After walking through the boring rigorous stuffs, you deserve some fun project.
+It's time to walk through a practical example and apply your newly acquired Flex skills!

-It took me days to come up with a good project for which you may really learn to apply the flexbox model practically, but out of the lack of a creative option, I could only come up with a music player app layout for cats.
-I called it catty music.
-Maybe by 2036, we'd have cats singing in rock bands somewhere in mars.
+It took me days to come up with a good project.
+Out of the lack of a creative option, I came up with a music app layout for cats.
+I call it catty music.
+Maybe by 2036, we'd have cats singing in rock bands somewhere in mars :-)

 Here's what the finished layout looks like, and it is completely laid out with Flexbox.

 ![catty-board](http://i.imgur.com/EYSoc5A.png)

-See my JS fiddle here **add jsfiddle link**
+You may view it online [here](https://www.jsbin.com/)

 I've got a confession to make though.
 I've done something considered wrong by many, and that is, I've completely built the overall layout with flexbox.
 For many reasons this may not be ideal, but it's intentional in this scenario.
 I intentionally want to point out a lot of "what can i do with flexbox" within one project.

 If you're curious as to when it's considered right or wrong to use the flexbox model, you may check out my article, [Flexbox is awesome but it's NOT welcome here](https://medium.com/@ohansemmanuel/flexbox-is-awesome-but-its-not-welcome-here-a90601c292b6#.zbf4msgoh)

 I got that off my chest!
 Now I'm sure no one's going to yell at me after reading this.